yusuf-wadi/mun-ching/README.md

       to pass as real prompt and response
   - removed all whitespaces and blank lines from the text file in the command line (grep "\S" file.txt)
   - used the file JSONLprep.py to turn the text file transcripts.txt into a suitable JSONL file
+  - created a script to generate therapist sessions with gpt3 itself

 ```python

 jsonl = open("data/gpt_finetuning_data.jsonl", "a")